roylee0704/react-flexbox-grid/README.md

 I encourage you to work with webpack but if you want to use `React Flexbox Grid` in an old fashioned way, you must generate a build with all the css and javascript and include it in your `index.html`.
 Then you can use the components exposed in the `window` object.

-Then, import `flexboxgrid` in the entry-point of your application.

 More example
 ------------